assemblee-virtuelle/AV-POC/README.md

 ## Nexts steps

 Two importants steps are to be taken.
-- Being able to display both Actors, Projects, Ideas and Resources based on their own ontology located on the AV website
+- Add the fluidgraph library to be able to view the data in a graph
-- Being able to browse data from two different LDP servers (big parts of this step will be covered in the Wordpress plugin project)
+- Add edit capabilities for data coming from a LDP compliant server (not a Wordpress one).